KathiSa/climateindoorsimulation/Occupancy.md

 ![Occupancy create custom occupancy](images/ocp_create_custom.png) *Figure 7: occupancy - create custom occupancy*

-1. "Create custom occupancy": Button to change interface for enter custom occupancy
+1. "Create custom occupancy": Button to change site for enter custom occupancy

 The following table will be displayed.
 To go back to the previous page and upload a file click on "Back to coosing an occupancy file".
 With the button "add row" a new row will be added to the table.

 ![Custom Occupancy start](images/ocp_custom_start.png)
 *Figure 8: custom occupancy - start page*

-1. "Add row": Add a new row to the table to enter time, occupancy and window information
+1. "Add row": Adds a new row to the table to enter time, occupancy and window information
-2. "Back to coosing an occupancy file": Goes back to website to upload a occupancy file.
+2. "Back to coosing an occupancy file": Goes back to site to upload an occupancy file.